SECURITIES AND EXCHANGE COMMISSION

 About Context Therapeutics®

-Context Therapeutics Inc. (Nasdaq: CNTX) is a clinical-stage biopharmaceutical company committed to advancing medicines for solid tumors, with a primary focus on female cancers.
-The Company’s pipeline includes small molecule and bispecific antibody drug candidates that target cancer signaling pathways.
-Context is developing CTIM-76, a selective Claudin 6 (CLDN6) x CD3 bispecific antibody for CLDN6 positive tumors, currently in preclinical development.
-Context is also developing onapristone extended release (ONA-XR), a novel, first-in-class potent and selective progesterone receptor antagonist, currently in three Phase 2 clinical trials and one Phase 1b/2 clinical trial in hormone-driven breast, ovarian, and endometrial cancers.
+Context Therapeutics Inc. (Nasdaq: CNTX) is a biopharmaceutical company committed to advancing medicines for solid tumors.
+Context is developing CTIM-76, a selective Claudin 6 (CLDN6) x CD3 bispecific antibody for CLDN6-positive tumors, currently in preclinical development.
 Context is headquartered in Philadelphia.
 For more information, please visit www.contexttherapeutics.com or follow the Company on Twitter and LinkedIn.

 This press release contains “forward-looking statements” that involve substantial risks and uncertainties for purposes of the safe harbor provided by the Private Securities Litigation Reform Act of 1995.
-Any statements, other than statements of historical fact, included in this press release regarding strategy, future operations, prospects, plans and objectives of management, including words such as "may," "will," "expect," "anticipate," "plan," "intend," and similar expressions (as well as other words or expressions referencing future events, conditions or circumstances) are forward-looking statements.
-These include, without limitation, statements regarding (i) the expectation to provide a clinical data update from the OATH trial in mid-2023, as well as a Phase 2 data update from the SMILE trial and Phase 1b data for the ELONA trial in the fourth quarter of 2023, (ii) the expectation to have an IND submission for CTIM-76 in the first quarter of 2024, (iii) the selectivity, potency, and safety profile of CTIM-76, (iv) the timing, enrollment and results of our clinical trials, (v) the potential benefits and side effect profile of our product candidates, (vi) the likelihood data will support future development, and (vii) the likelihood of obtaining regulatory approval of our product candidates.
+Any statements, other than statements of historical fact, included in this press release regarding strategy, future operations, prospects, plans and objectives of management, including words such as “may,” “will,” “expect,” “anticipate,” “plan,” “intend,” and similar expressions (as well as other words or expressions referencing future events, conditions or circumstances) are forward-looking statements.
+These include, without limitation, statements regarding (i) the ability of the Company, its employees and certain AACR presenters to participate in and present at conferences and webinars, (ii) the expectation to have an IND submission for CTIM-76 in the first quarter of 2024, (iii) having sufficient cash to fund our current operations into late 2024, (iv) the intention to cease development and explore strategic options for ONA-XR, (v) the intention to no longer primarily focus on female cancers, (vi) the expectation that there will be no headcount reductions related to our portfolio prioritization, (vii) the timing, enrollment and results of our clinical trials, (viii) the potential benefits and side effect profile of our product candidates, (ix) the likelihood data will support future development, and (x) the likelihood of obtaining regulatory approval of our product candidates.
 Forward-looking statements in this release involve substantial risks and uncertainties that could cause actual results to differ materially from those expressed or implied by the forward-looking statements, and we, therefore cannot assure you that our plans, intentions, expectations or strategies will be attained or achieved.
 Other factors that may cause actual results to differ from those expressed or implied in the forward-looking statements in this press release are discussed in our filings with the U.S. Securities and Exchange Commission, including the section titled “Risk Factors” contained therein.
 Except as otherwise required by law, we disclaim any intention or obligation to update or revise any forward-looking statements, which speak only as of the date they were made, whether as a result of new information, future events or circumstances or otherwise.

 Investor Relations Contact: